GRCDEV/ArduSim/help/development.md

 The Eclipse project in organized in packages.
 We suggest to enable the hierarchical presentation of packages in Eclipse to easyly understand the project structure, which includes the following packages:

-* main
-* sim
-* pccompaniom
-* uavController
-* api
-* files
-* ...
+* **main**.

-The developer only has to care about the package *api*, but a simple explanation for each package follows:

-### main

 This package includes the main method that runs the application (*Main.java*) as well as general parameters (*Param.java*) and text shown in GUI or messages (*Text.java*).

-### sim
+* **sim**.
 This package includes the parameters, logic and GUI related to simulation but to to the execution on a real multicopter.

-### pccompanion
+* **pccompanion**.
 This package includes the parameters and GUI needed by the PC Companion, as well as the threads needed to communicate with the real multicopters.

-### uavController
+* **uavController**.
 This package includes the parameters related to the real or virtual multicopter, the thread needed to control it, and the threads needed to communicate with the PC Companion.

-### files

-This package includes resources used when ArduSim is used as a Simulator.

-### api
+* **api**.
 This is the most important package and includes the following elements:

     * pojo.
 Collection of objects already used in ArduSim and that could be useful for any protocol; FlightMode of the multicopter, coordinates in UTM, geographic or screen frame...
     * WaypointReachedListener interface.
 Any protocol implementing this class can perform actions when the multicopter reaches a waypoint of the current mission (example available in MBCAP protocol, class BeaconingThread).
     * Copter.
 Includes methods to gather flight information from the multicopter or perform actions, like changing the flight mode, as explained in detail in "[7.2 UAV control](#markdown-header-72-uav-control)" section.
     * GUI.
 Includes methods to update the GUI and/or console during the protocol execution, as explained in detail in "[7.3 GUI integration](#markdown-header-73-gui-integration)" section.
     * Tools.
 Includes methods to coordinate the execution of the protocol with the simulator, transform coordinates between different frames, and load missions among other utilities, as explained in detail in "[7.4 Available utilities](#markdown-header-74-available-utilities)" section.

-### protocol packages (...)
+    * files.
+This package includes resources used when ArduSim is used as a Simulator.
+* **... (protocol packages)**

 Each new protocol must be selfcontained in an independent package.
 This way, the protocol code will be fully independent from ArduSim code, making it easyly understandable for other programmers.